- Viruses, including SARS-CoV-2, naturally change or mutate over time resulting in new strains, or variants.

 Public health surveillance

 Variants are identified through a process called whole genome sequencing.
 Whole genome sequencing takes a sample of the virus from a positive SARS-CoV-2 test specimen and reads its genetic code.
 Genomic sequencing allows scientists to identify how virus samples from different people might have different genetic characteristics.
-This way, they can look out for new variants of the virus and understanding changes in the characteristics of the virus, like how easily it spreads from person-to-person.
+This way, they can look out for new variants of the virus and better understand how different mutations change the characteristics of the virus, like how easily it spreads from person-to-person.

 The Department of Health Services (DHS), the Wisconsin State Laboratory of Hygiene, and other laboratory partners regularly perform whole genome sequencing on a portion of positive tests.
 DHS has also requested that clinicians identify cases that may be good candidates for genome sequencing, such as individuals who have traveled internationally or individuals who may have tested positive after being up to date with COVID-19 vaccines.

-We sequence SARS-CoV-2 genomes in Wisconsin to understand which strains are present and how common the new strains are in our communities, not to have a real-time number of cases that are tied to each strain.
+- Understand how common the new strains are in our communities, not to have a real-time number of cases infected with each strain.

 A variant's classification is based on its attributes, including:

 The classification of a particular variant might change based on new research.
-Learn more about SARS-CoV-2 variant classifications on the CDC's website.
+Learn more about SARS-CoV-2 variant classifications on the CDC website.